goblimey/ntripcaster/README.md

 or until it's forcibly shut down.

-For a quick check that it's working, use curl to fetch the home page.
+For a quick check that it's working, use curl to fetch the home page:
-It should produce a copy of the source table:

     curl http://localhost:2101/

 (That's http, NOT https.)

+That request should produce a copy of the source table.
-This also tests that the caster can access its configuration files.
+This tests that the caster is running and that it has found its configuration files.

 If that works,
-and you have curl installed on your local computer, try the same test across the network:
+and you have curl installed,
+you can run a similar test from your local computer to check that it works across the Internet:

     curl http://my.domain.name:2101/

+That should produce the same result.
 If the first test worked and this one doesn't, the most likely explanation is that you haven't arranged with your VPS provider to open up port 2101 to tcp traffic.